Frequently Asked Questions

 Are carpets and appliances provided

-You will normally have to provide your own carpets and appliances.
+You will normally need to provide your own carpets and appliances.

 How do I request a review of a decision